 - Allow yourself and your child to calm.
 When you back off to take space, you can move out of the fight-flight part of your brain.
 You will then be able to hold boundaries with kindness instead of losing your cool and lowering yourself to a verbal wrestling match.

 - Reconnect your heartstrings as soon as everyone is calm.
 We can lead by example when we approach our child to apologize for our part in the power struggle.
 Talk through misunderstandings or hurts.
 End by hugging, praying, and restoring.

 A resource for you

-If you aren’t subscribed to my weekly letter, sign up and you will get the password to access the vault in your welcome email.
-You will also receive weekly tips and links to help you love intentionally and make room for what matters most.
+If you aren’t subscribed to my twice-monthly letter, sign up and you will get the password to access the vault in your welcome email.
+I send you encouragement and parenting tips that I know you won’t want to miss.

 I am grateful you allow me the privilege of pouring into your motherhood.